 Vitreous-retinal emergency clinic (VRE)

-Welcome to the Vitreous- retinal emergency (VRE) clinic.
+Welcome to the Vitreo- retinal emergency (VRE) clinic.

-Our vitreous-retinal emergency clinic provides urgent care for eye conditions affecting the vitreous humour and retina.
-These are important structures in the back of the eye.
+The vitreo-retinal emergency clinic provides urgent care for eye conditions affecting the vitreous humour and retina.

 Opening hours